SAG Awards: What to know from the emotional show, including celebrities sharing support for Ukraine

 The triumph of ‘CODA’

 “CODA” may be one of the lesser-known movies up for best picture at the Oscars, but that could change soon; awards momentum is shifting toward the story about the hearing child of deaf adults.
-Troy Kotsur made history in the opening moments as he won for male actor in a supporting role, making him the first deaf actor to win an individual SAG Award.
+Troy Kotsur made history in the opening moments as he won for male actor in a supporting role, becoming the first deaf actor to win an individual SAG award.
 He expressed gratitude to Apple TV Plus for “believing in us deaf actors and casting us authentically as actors who happen to be deaf.”

 When the film landed the biggest award for cast in a motion picture, the entire ensemble’s joyful reaction brought down the house.
 Marlee Matlin accepted the trophy, and through an interpreter, encouraged everyone to say “I love you” in sign language.